Nitrokey/nitrokey-documentation/source/components/software/nitropy/linux/udev.rst

     sudo udevadm control --reload-rules && sudo udevadm trigger

 If you still cannot access your device, try again after rebooting your system.
-If you encouter issues, look at this `github comment <https://github.com/Nitrokey/pynitrokey/issues/167#issuecomment-1024921046>`__ for some debugging hints.
+If you encounter issues, look at this `github comment <https://github.com/Nitrokey/pynitrokey/issues/167#issuecomment-1024921046>`__ for some debugging hints.